 People remember companies who approach things a little differently.
 And what do most of us crave in the corporate world?
 Simple.
 The human touch.
 So this final part of your process is also the most important.

 The tone you use will communicate who you truly are as a brand.
-Look over your website, think about how your CEO actually talks and, if you have them available, read over the brand guidelines your marketing team has provided.
+Look over your website, think about how your CEO actually talks and, if you have them available, read over the brand guidelines your marketing team have provided.
 Your brand will effect more than just Marketing, as Employer Branding plays a large part in attracting the right talent.
-Read the words out loud, do they make sense?
+Read the words out loud; do they make sense?
 Using shorter sentences, plain language and a friendly tone will always get a more positive reception than a description which is unclear or overly corporate.
-A couple of edits should improve your description, before it is signed off.

 Overall, remember that a wonderfully written, carefully considered job description will attract wonderful, careful and considerably talented individuals.
 And that after all, is what your business deserves.